HGustavs/LenaSYS/backend-models/microservices/duggaSys services/Microservices.md

 ### refreshGithubRepo_ms.php
 Updates the metadata from the github repo if there's been a new commit.

+Please note, _refreshCheck_ and _newUpdateTime_ will later become their own microservices but are included in this microservice for now to ensure functionality.

 __- refreshGithubRepo: Updates the metadata from the github repo if there's been a new commit:__